-Now in her eighth season at the helm of the UMass Boston volleyball program, head coach Terry Condon has turned the Beacons into one of the most recognizable programs in Division III women’s volleyball today.
+Now in her 12th season at the helm of the UMass Boston volleyball program, co-head coach Terry Condon has turned the Beacons into one of the most recognizable programs in Division III women’s volleyball today.
+In the fall of 2015, Condon became the first head coach in program and UMass Boston history to be enshrined in the American Volleyball Coaches Association (AVCA) Hall of Fame, for her countless contributions as both a coach and a player.

-During her seven seasons in Boston, Condon has been on a mission to make UMass the premiere place to play collegiate volleyball.
-For her tireless efforts and work ethic UMass has seen unprecedented success, including three straight Little East Conference regular season and tournament championships, as well as the universities first NCAA East Regional crown, which the Beacons brought home in 2010.
-With the title, the Beacons earned the program’s first appearance in the National Championship tournament in St. Louis, Missouri.
+During her 11 seasons in Boston, Condon has been on a mission to make UMass the premiere place to play collegiate volleyball.
+For her tireless efforts and work ethic UMass has seen unprecedented success, including seven straight Little East Conference regular season and six tournament championships, as well as three NCAA Division III Regional crowns, which the Beacons brought home in 2010, 2012, and 2013.

 As the new standard of volleyball in New England, Condon has pushed her athletes to new levels earning them multiple all-conference, region, and American honors.
-During the Condon era, a total of three players have been named AVCA All-Americans.
-Another five have earned AVCA/NEWVA All-Region honors, including two Rookies of the Year.
-In the Little East Conference eight players have been named to either the First or Second Team respectively, and since 2006, UMass has had five different players nab Rookie of the Year while two others have been named Payers of the Year.
-Condon has also grabbed conference Coach of the Year honors twice, and has been named Region Coach of the Year two-times as well.
+During the Condon era, a total of five players have been named AVCA All-Americans.
+Another eight have earned AVCA/NEWVA All-Region honors, including two Rookies of the Year.
+In the Little East Conference 15 players have been named to either the First or Second Team respectively, and since 2006, UMass has had seven different players nab Rookie of the Year while four others have been named Players of the Year.
+Condon has also been named conference Coach of the Year twice, and has been selected as the top coach in the region twice.

 Since her arrival in 2005, Condon has set a new standard for the Beacons every single season.
-Most recently, Condon led UMass to their highest national ranking ever on the AVCA Top-25 Coaches Poll 17th.
+Condon led UMass to their highest national ranking ever on the AVCA Top-25 Coaches Poll 16th.
 The Beacons also remained in the top-25 for the entire 2011 season, which was also a first in the program’s history.

 Condon has an outstanding volleyball coaching and playing background and is a legendary figure within college and United States volleyball circles.
 The former UCLA standout is considered one of the greatest players to ever step on the floor for the Bruins, having been named to the UCLA Athletic Hall of Fame in 1992 as well as being honored as one of the 25 greatest players in UCLA history.
 Her number 34 was retired by the Bruins, as well.
 She enjoyed a tremendous career with UCLA, helping it to an 89-12 record, which included a pair of national titles in 1974 and 1975 and a national runner-up placing in 1976.